PrincetonUniversity/intro_pytorch/README.md

 ### Authorship

+The material in this repository is derived from the [PyTorch tutorial](https://pytorch.org/tutorials/beginner/basics/intro.html).
 This workshop was created by David Turner, Jonathan Halverson and members of Princeton Research Computing.